All Products

 • The RAM user that you want to use is added to your workspace.

 If you want to use a RAM user to develop tasks, you must add the RAM user to your workspace as a member and assign the Develop or Workspace Administrator role to the RAM user.
 The Workspace Administrator role has more permissions than necessary.
 Exercise caution when you assign the Workspace Administrator role.
-For more information about how to add a member and assign roles to the member, see Add workspace members and assign roles to them.
+For more information about how to add a member and assign roles to the member, see Add members to a workspace.

 • A serverless resource group is associated with your workspace.
 For more information, see the topics in the Use serverless resource groups directory.

-1. In the Definition section, click Add Branch.
+1. On the Definition page, click Add Branch.

 2. In the Branch Definition dialog box, configure the parameters.